quisquous/cactbot/README.md

    - C:\\...\\Advanced Combat Tracker\\OverlayPlugin\\addons
      - CactbotOverlay.dll

-5. Now add a new overlay in the OverlayPlugin tab in ACT, and choose `Cactbot` as the type.
+5. Now add a new overlay in the OverlayPlugin tab in ACT, and choose `cactbot` as the type.
 6. In the URL field, browse to an html file to load as a UI element.
 For example to `/path/to/cactbot/ui/raidboss/raidboss.html`.

 ## Building from source